 |12 years old and up||Standard size|

-Types of Guitar for Kids
+3 Types of Kid’s Guitar

 With all the research you have done on the basics of guitar playing, you will encounter a recommendation or two on trying the ukulele instead before purchasing an actual guitar.